cbeach512/cbeach512/README.md

 - 🔭 I’m currently working on Terraform and Ansible orchestration
 - 👨‍🎓 I’m always increasing knowledge in:
-  - 🐳 containerization and optomization
+  - 🐳 containerization and optimization
   - 🤖 automation and DevOps
-- 📅 2024 Goals:
+- 📅 Current Goals:
   - 🧮 More DevOps less Admin
   - 🦸‍♂️ Increase leadership skills
   - 🤜🤛 Grow team